rrobinn/Database/Select-Headers/README.md

 Robin Sifre, robinsifre@gmail.com.

 # About
-Tobii's raw data file output contains up to 85 fields.
+Tobii's raw eye-tracking data output file contains up to 85 fields.
+Many users prefer a "paired-down" version that only includes the fields that they need.
 This script creates filtered versions of those data files based on user input.

 # To execute
 ## Option 1: Specify headers in .csv